nickloman/nickloman.github.com/_posts/2015-09-24-first-sqk-map-006-experiment.md

 I'll update this post as the run progresses and we take a look at the data.

+Update 25th September 16:40: This live demo was so popular we had to disable it due to the load it was putting on the server!
+But we will make it available again when the run has finished.
+Currently the run has been going for 24 hours and has generated around 700Mb of data, and 38,000 reads.

 As always, thanks to Josh Quick for his masterful library preparation technique.